Taft has only three CVC games remaining

 That’s when the Cougars erupted for six in the home half of the fifth, and relief pitcher Cheyenne Emerson silenced the COS bats in the final two innings.

-Page 2 of 2 - “I liked the way we ended the game,” Walsh said.
+“I liked the way we ended the game,” Walsh said.
 “We did a good job of focusing.
 We finished well.”

 TC combined six hits – all singles – with two walks and some alert base running.